Plugging Ambien: The Dangers Rectal Zolpidem Use

 Treatment For Ambien Abuse

-It is important to seek substance abuse treatment if you or a loved one is abusing or is addicted to Ambien.
+It is important to seek substance use disorder treatment if you or a loved one is abusing or is addicted to Ambien.
 This sedative-hypnotic non-benzodiazepine carries a variety of dangerous side effects, some with permanent consequences.

 This page does not provide medical advice.
 See more